Preparing for Adulthood

 Education, Employment and training options:

 In this section you can find information on education, employment and training opportunities if you are aged between 16 - 25.
+If you are at School or College there will be someone who can offer career advice.
+Information about careers advice for pupils at Five Islands Academy can be found here.

 The Government says you need to be either in education, employment or training until you are 18 years of age with support being offered up to the age of 25.
 The range of options and support available for young people with additional needs are: